 What could these allowances mean to me?

 What they could mean is that you are allowed to take home more of your money each week or month!
 Your tax code would be changed to take into account the extra allowance you are entitled to, which would mean that you pay less tax on your wages.
-And don’t forget that with DSR Tax Claims’ tax rebate service, you could claim back even more of your overpaid tax, guaranteed to be with you within 21 days.
+And don’t forget that with DSR Tax Claims’ tax rebate service, you could claim back even more of your overpaid tax.

 If you want more information about whether these allowances apply to you then call our friendly and professional team on 0330 122 9972 and we will put our tax expertise to work on your behalf!